Sonu-Budidha/PSB/README.md

 - `orders-post.py` → Create an order
 - `orders-get.py` → List all orders

-📂 These scripts are already stored in the repo under `/lambdas/`.
+📂 These scripts are already stored in the repo under file name "all-lambda-functions".

 ---